ACoAs – Set GOALS to MEET NEEDS (Part 3)

 INDEPENDENCE

-Stage 2 WISDOM is about the journey of the self, and the power of personal experience and rational thinking.
+Stage 2 WISDOM is about the journey of the self, and the power of personal experience & rational thinking.

 This stage includes outgrowing:

-• the expectation about how we (to be perfect) and others should do things (get our way) so we can reach our goalsgrowth stages
+√ the demand to be perfect, & how others should do things our way – so we can reach our goalsgrowth stages

-BY letting go of having to be seen a certain way, & by taking responsibility for the outcome of our dreams & plans
+BY letting go of having to be seen in a specific way, & by taking responsibility for the outcome of our actions

-• being controlling, which created arguments & power struggles, because of the demands we put on others
+√ being controlling, which creates arguments & power struggles because of the demands we put on others

-BY replacing the need for it – with trust in oneself, in others & in a H.P. of our understanding
+BY healing deep-seated anxiety which minimizing the need for it – with trust in ourself, in others & in the H.P. of our understanding

-• self-focused emotional disconnection, leading to boredom in relationships
+√ self-focused emotional disconnection (dissociation), leading to emotional & mental boredom in relationships

 INTER-DEPENDENCE

-Continuing to mature psychologically, we form a stable inner core we can rely on, no matter what.
-This allows us to have relationships with other self-caring adults we can learn from, rely on & enjoy in PMES ways.
-It’s a stage where people work together for the good of the relationship or for the good of others & the world.
+With PMES maturity , we form a stable inner core we can rely on, no matter what.
+This allows us to have relationships with other self-caring adults we can rely on, learn from & enjoy.
+We work together to benefit our personal relationships, as well as for the good of others & the world.

 We can then:

-• reveal our True Self, full of creativity, confidence & wisdom.
-We will have faith in a positive future, rather than living in the past
+1. Reveal our True Self, full of creativity, confidence & wisdom.
+We have faith in a positive future, rather than living in the past

-• have a true sense of ‘belonging’ (oneness), linked with everyone / everything else by love, experiencing the calm of Spiritual Dependence (MORE…..)
+3. Have a true sense of ‘belonging’ in the world, linked with everyone / everything else by love, experiencing the calm of Spiritual Dependence (MORE…..)

-makes getting our needs met & reaching our goals more likely, more often & easier – a natural part of living well.
-(CHART)
+Inter-dependence makes getting our needs met & reaching our goals more likely, more often & easier – a natural part of living well.
+(CHART )

 NEXT: Discomfort & Comfort, #1